 Finland - Market OverviewFinland-Market Overview

-Finland, an EU member since 1995, has redefined itself from a quiet agricultural based economy to a trend setting, global center for technology and design.
-The country is highly integrated into the global economy with international trade accounting for a third of GDP.
+Finland, an EU member since 1995, has redefined itself from a quiet agriculture and forestry based economy to a trend setting global center for technology and design.
+The country is highly integrated into the global economy with international trade accounting for a third of its GDP.
 Finland’s commercial clout far exceeds its modest population of 5.5 million.
-The IMF estimates Finland’s GDP is about $240 billion with nominal per capita GDP of $43,000 (slightly higher than Canada or German).
+The IMF estimates Finland’s GDP is about $257.4 billion with nominal per capita GDP of $46,600 (slightly higher than Canada or Germany).
 It is the only Nordic country that uses the Euro.

-Finland shares a 833-mile long border and a complicated history with Russia.
+Finland shares an 833 mile long border and a complicated history with Russia.
 Despite Russia’s occupation of the Crimea region of Ukraine and sanctions and counter-sanctions affecting bilateral trade, Finland maintains an important commercial relationship with its larger, more populous neighbor.
 Many Finnish companies have successful longstanding business operations in Russia.

-The European Union makes up more than 60% of Finland’s total trade.
+The European Union makes up more than 60 percent of Finland’s total trade.
 The largest trade flows are with Germany and Sweden.
-Finland’s key export sectors are transportation, electronics, forestry, machinery and chemicals.
+Finland’s key export sectors are transportation, electronics, forestry, machinery, and chemicals.
 Trade policy is managed by the European Union, where trade dependent Finland has traditionally been an advocate for free trade policies.